The Heart Sutra 心经

 观自在菩萨,行深般若波罗蜜多时,照见五蕴皆空,度一切苦厄。

-While moving deeply in Prajñāpāramitā,
+While dwelling deeply in the practice of Prajñāpāramitā,

-thus overcame all ills and suffering.
+thus transcending all suffering and distress.

 舍利子,色不异空,空不异色,色即是空,空即是色,受想行识亦复如是。